AgoraIO-Community/agora-token-service/README.md

 ### RTC Token ###
 The `rtc` token endpoint requires a `tokenType` (uid || userAccount), `channelName`, and the user's `uid` (type varies based on `tokenType`).
-`(optional)` Pass an integer to represent the token lifetime in seconds.
+`expiry(optional)` Pass an integer to represent the token lifetime in seconds.

 **endpoint structure**
 ```
-/rtc/:channelName/:role/:tokenType/:uid/?expireTime
+/rtc/:channelName/:role/:tokenType/:rtcuid/?expiry=3600
 ```

 response: